pixelgrade/category-icon/readme.txt

 = 0.8.0 =
 * Ensure compatibility with WordPress 5.9
 * Add getters for term icon and image.
+* Clarify description and instructions about what this plugin does and doesn't do.

 = 0.7.1 =
 * Improve compatibility with WordPress 5.7